A Survey of Deep Learning for Complex Speech Spectrograms

 While aforementioned CNN-based models have shown promising results, their limited receptive fields restrict them to local feature extraction.
 However, speech signals require modeling long-range dependencies across time and frequency.
 To overcome this, recent work has explicitly incorporated joint time-frequency context modeling. \cite{SE_CRN_ke_tan_2019icassp, SE_CRN_ke_tan_2019taslp} introduced a real-valued convolutional recurrent network (CRN) specifically designed for complex spectrogram mapping.
 Experimental results demonstrate the effectiveness of combining the strengths of convolutional operations for local feature extraction and recurrent structures for temporal modeling.
 Furthermore, \cite{hu2020dccrn} proposed a complex-valued architecture known as the Deep Complex Convolution Recurrent Network (DCCRN).
 By estimating a complex-valued mask and optimizing with an SI-SDR loss, DCCRN achieved superior performance over existing baselines while maintaining significantly lower computational complexity.
-Recent advancements in neural networks have spurred a wave of relevant research efforts.
-Modern techniques such as densely connected networks (\cite{SE_original_densely_connected_CNN}), dual-path RNNs (\cite{SE_orig_dual_path_RNN}), attention mechanisms (\cite{real_trans}) have been employed to improve the enhanced performance (\cite{SE_densely_connection, SE_DPCRN_Xiaohuai_Le_2021interspeech, SE_attention}).